nanoandrew4/groupomania-web/README.md

 ## How to run the code on your system:

-- Clone the repository with the following command: 'git clone https://github.com/nanoandrew4/groupomania-web.git'
+- Clone the repository with the following command: `git clone https://github.com/nanoandrew4/groupomania-web.git`
 - Change directories into the cloned repository
-- Run the following command to compile the code and create a docker image from it: 'mvn clean package docker:build'
+- Run the following command to compile the code and create a docker image from it: `mvn clean package docker:build`
 - Once the image has been successfully created, change directories into 'docker/' which is in the project root
-- Once there, to start up the application and database, simply run 'docker-compose build' followed by 'docker-compose up -d'
+- Once there, to start up the application and database, simply run `docker-compose build` followed by `docker-compose up -d`

 ### Application startup in one command:
 Run the following command from the root of the application: